Deltakit/deltakit/README.md

 ## Feature highlights

-Standard QEC experiments comprise key stages, each of which is facilitated by the functionality provided in the `deltakit` package:
+Standard QEC experiments proceed through several fundamental stages, each of which is facilitated by the functionality provided in the `deltakit` package:

-* **Circuit generation:** brings together a representative noisy circuit for the experiment of choice and an error correcting code.
+* **Circuit generation:** brings together a representative noisy circuit for the experiment of choice and a quantum error correcting code.
 * **Simulation:** generates measurement results by executing and sampling the circuit on the numerical simulator [Stim](https://github.com/quantumlib/Stim).
 * **Decoding & analysis:** uses either a standard decoder of choice or Riverlane's proprietary ones to decode measurement samples, apply corrections and produce interpretable relevant metrics.